Generalized polarized manifolds with low second class: Polarized surfaces with small class

 Case (iii) cannot occur: actually, it follows from $K_SL=0$ that $K_S$ is numerically trivial, since $S$ is not a ruled surface.
 Therefore $S$ is a minimal surface with $\kappa(S)=0$, but this contradicts $e(S)=1$.

 In cases (i) and (ii), $S$ is a minimal surface with $\kappa(S)\leq 1$, since $e(S)=0$.
 If $\kappa(S)=1$ then a multiple of the canonical bundle is nontrivial and effective, but this contradicts (i) by the ampleness of $L$.
 Moreover, in case (ii), since $K_S$ is not numerically trivial, we see that $S$ is a properly elliptic minimal surface over a smooth curve $B$, hence $K_S^2=0$.
 Thus $\chi (\mathcal{O}_S)=0$, by the Noether's formula.
-Then, by \cite[Proposition 4.2]{Se1}, the elliptic fibration $f:S\to B$ is a quasi-bundle, i.e., any singular fiber is a multiple of a smooth elliptic curve \cite[Definition 1.1]{Se1}.
-By combining the canonical bundle formula for an elliptic fibration with the condition $LK_S=1$ it thus follows that $f$ necessarily has some multiple fiber and $g(B)\leq 1$.
-Moreover, $0 < p_g(S)+1 = q = g(B)$ or $g(B)+1$ \cite[\S 4]{Se1}.
+Then, by \cite[Proposition 4.2]{Se1}, the elliptic fibration $f:S\to B$ is a quasi-bundle, i.e. any singular fiber is a multiple of a smooth elliptic curve \cite[Definition 1.1]{Se1}.
+By combining the canonical bundle formula for an elliptic fibration with the condition $LK_S=1$, it thus follows that $f$ necessarily has some multiple fiber and $g(B)\leq 1$.
+Moreover, $0 < p_g(S)+1 = q = g(B)$ or $g(B)+1$ \cite[\S 4]{Se1}, but the latter case cannot occur if $g(B)=1$, due to the Katsura--Ueno property \cite[Proposition 4.3]{Se1}.
 Then the assertion follows from \cite{Se}, taking into account that this result only depends on the condition $LK_S=1$ (and not $g=2$), as pointed out in \cite[final comment at p.\ 300]{Se1}. \end{proof}

 \begin{rem} \end{rem}

 0.5cm